 Tennis Saskatchewan administers the Tennis Instructor Course and the Club Pro 1 Course of the Tennis Canada / National Coaching Certification Program (NCCP).

 Applicants must complete all pre-requisites before moving on to the next level.
-Registration is by mail, email, or in person only, on a first pay – first entry basis.
+Registration is online only, on a first pay – first entry basis.
 All fees must be paid in advance.
 A minimum of 6 participants (per course) will be required for a course to proceed.
-Participants should come prepared to participate, both on and off court – please bring your racquet.
+Participants should come prepared to participate, both on-and-off-court – please bring your racquet.

 What is the Instructor Course?